TiagoSBO/qtproject-temperature-converter/README.md

 # Temperature Converter 🌡️

-A Qt-based program for converting temperatures between Celsius, Fahrenheit, and Kelvin with an intuitive interface and additional features like optional rounding.

 ## 📖About the Project
-The Temperature Converter application provides a user-friendly way to perform temperature conversions between the three most common scales:
+A Qt Widgets-based program for converting temperatures.
+Provides a user-friendly way to perform temperature conversions between the three most common scales:

 - Celsius
 - Fahrenheit